 In 2001, BMS reportedly persuaded wholesale customers to purchase about $2 billion more of drugs than they needed so the company could meet its sales goal that year.
 The accounting gimmick, known as “channel stuffing,” resulted in a sharp drop in revenue the next year and investigations by the U.S. Securities and Exchange Commission and the U.S. Justice Department.
 Frederick Schiff, the former chief financial officer, was indicted on securities fraud charges.
 The company agreed to pay a total of $839 million in restitution.

 In 2007, BMS agreed to pay more than $515 million to resolve a broad array of cases involving its drug marketing and pricing.

 In addition to overcharging the government for drugs, BMS was also accused of promoting off-label use of the antipsychotic Abilify and setting inflated prices for a wide array of drugs.

 The U.S. Food and Drug Administration (FDA) in 2010 sent a warning letter to Bristol-Myers Squibb demanding compliance with regulations, citing microbiological contamination of drug products, environmental contaminations in facilities, and a lack of a scientifically sound standard for sampling plans and test procedures.
 Some of these infractions were repeat violations from inspections in 2005 and 2009.

 Bristol has also faced serious problems with some of its drugs.
 Two of these products — Byetta and Bydureon — resulted in lawsuits against Amylin, and BMS could face liability as well.
-The first Eliquis lawsuit was filed in 2015, and experts expect people harmed by Bristol-Myers’ new Type 2 diabetes drug Farxiga to seek justice as well.
+The first Eliquis lawsuit was filed in 2015, and lawsuits have been filed alleging injuries from taking Farxiga as well.

 Byetta and Bydureon